yichengming/pine64-gt9xxf_ts/README.md

 then reboot.

-clone this repository into your some directory, build it, and install it:
+clone this repository into some directory, build it, and install it:

     git clone https://github.com/atomicmooseca/pine64-gt9xxf_ts
     cd pine64-gt9xxf_ts